Strategic goals objectives: How to set + 65 examples

 Strategic goals vs. strategic management

-Strategic management is the organization and execution of business resources in order to achieve your company goals.
-These usually help you implement your overall organizational strategy.
+Strategic management is the process of organizing and executing resources to achieve your company's goals.
+It's the implementation of your overall organizational strategy.

 Read: New to strategic management?
 Start here.